-Mandarin Oriental Residences is an 80-story, 220-unit Swire Properties tower on the private island of Brickell Key, from $3.5M for 2029 delivery.
-Waldorf Astoria Residences Miami is a 1,049-foot, 100-story PMG tower of 9 stacked glass cubes in Downtown, the tallest residential building south of New York, from $1.2M through 2027.
+The Residences at Mandarin Oriental is a two-tower Swire Properties project on the private island of Brickell Key, a 66-story South Tower and 34-story North Tower with a new 121-key hotel, from $3.5M with delivery targeted for 2030.
+Waldorf Astoria Residences Miami is a 1,049-foot, 100-story PMG tower of 9 stacked glass cubes in Downtown, the tallest residential building south of New York, now past 60 of 100 floors, from about $1.2M with 2028 delivery.
 Per Knight Frank, branded residences carry a 20 to 30 percent resale premium.

-Buyers ask me to compare Mandarin Oriental Residences and Waldorf Astoria Residences Miami because both carry top-tier hotel flags, but they are almost opposites in form and setting.
-Mandarin sits on Brickell Key, a private island Swire Properties has anchored since the existing Mandarin Oriental hotel opened there in 2000.
-Waldorf rises in Downtown as a record-height stack of glass cubes.
+Buyers ask me to compare The Residences at Mandarin Oriental and Waldorf Astoria Residences Miami because both carry top-tier hotel flags, but they are almost opposites in form and setting.
+Mandarin sits on Brickell Key, a private island Swire Properties has anchored since the original Mandarin Oriental hotel opened there in 2000.
+Swire imploded that old hotel on April 12, 2026 to clear the site, per PROFILEmiami, and is rebuilding as two new towers.
+Waldorf rises in Downtown as a record-height stack of glass cubes, now poured through 60 of its 100 floors, per Florida YIMBY.
 One is island seclusion, the other is a skyline statement.
-Here is my analysis As of Q2 2026.
+Here is my analysis as of July 2026.

 Side-by-Side Comparison